BrunoMazorra/Paper-Summary/README.md

 - Transaction graph: Weighted graph induced by token transactions.
 - Herfindahl-Hirschman Index: A measure of market concentration and is used to calculate market competitiveness
-- Cluster coefficient: Is a measure of network segregation that captures the connections of individual nodes and their neighbors
+- Cluster coefficient: Is a measure of network segregation that captures the connections of individual nodes and their neighbors.
-- Labelling:
+- Precision: Is defined by
-- Precision and recall:
+- Recall: Is defined by
 - ML classifier:
 - Cross validation:
 - Data agumentation: